inhzus/inhzus.com/content/posts/2023-12-01-cmake-external-project.md

 ---
-title: "CMake: How to build external projects and use as an imported target"
+title: "CMake: How to build external projects and use as imported targets"
 date: 2023-12-01T12:15:31+08:00
-description: "CMake: How to build external projects and use as an imported target"
+description: "CMake: How to build external projects and use as imported targets"
 ---

 ## Intro